git-jano/sohpc2013/README.md

 module and environment

-Try to use Bash, always, as simplw as possible!
+Try to use Bash, always, as simple as possible!

 [Advanced Bash Scripting](http://www.tldp.org/LDP/abs/html)